 “Hey there!” he shouted when he saw me.
 “Happy Birthday Sionis!”

-“Hi,” I replied with a grin.
+“Hi,” I replied, happy to see my friend waiting.
 “What brings you here this early?
 I thought you would wait for the sun to come out before you did any birthday wishing.”

 “Well today is a big day for us,” Appoleon said very sternly.

 “How so?”
 I asked.
-“Are you planning to go for admission into the Kirin Tor as well?”
+“Are you planning to go for admission into the Academy?”

 Appoleon laughed.
 He laughed harder than I would have liked.